SHemeier/otel-workshop-signalfx/README.md

 }
 ```

+Ensure compilation is successful and restart the `backend` and `frontend` applications.

 ### 6. Use instrumentation plugin for Jedis client.

 Here we will use a provided library for Jedis client.
 Usually for all the major client libraries